-And again, for some of those application tips, go take a look at our recent articles on the Hunting Gear Outfitters blog.
-Don't miss the application deadline on April 6th!
+Don't miss the application deadline the first Tuesday in April!
 Even if you just apply for preference points this year, you'll thank yourself down the road.

 Contact Us With Questions

-If you have questions about equipment or gearing up for your next big game hunt, please stop by our showroom in Highlands Ranch, Colorado or get in touch.
-Click here for hours and contact info.
+If you have questions about equipment or gearing up for your next big game hunt, please get in touch.
 We’d love to help you find the gear you need and get ready for that next big adventure!

 By Ryan McSparran